aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/how-to-create-stock-charts/create-volume_open_high_low_close-chart/_index.md

     // Set the legend to be shown
     chart.SetShowLegend(true);

-    // Set the chart title name
+    // Set the chart title
     chart.GetTitle().SetText(u"Volume-Open-High-Low-Close Stock");

-    // Set the Legend at the bottom of the chart area chart.GetLegend().SetPosition(LegendPositionType::Bottom);
+    // Set the legend at the bottom of the chart area chart.GetLegend().SetPosition(LegendPositionType::Bottom);

     // Set data range